BluNite/bluWeatherApp/README.md

 ---

 ## A weather dashboard that uses jQuery ajax to connect to a back-end proxy Express server, and Node-Fetch to retrieve the weather data from openWeatherApi.
 The openWeather api key is hidden on the back-end using .env, and pushed to github in a gitignore file.
-However, the only way to protect sensitive information such as api keys and routes is to store them on a beck-end server and to whitelist which url's can make calls to the server.
+However, the only way to protect sensitive information such as api keys and routes is to store them on the back-end and to whitelist which url's can make calls to the server.
 Time is kept using Moment.js.

 ## <img src="images/Screenshot 2024-04-20 213907.png">